siuying/ruby-hktv/README.md

     $ bundle

-Or clone the repo and install it via:
+Or install it via:

-    $ gem build hktv.gemspec && gem install hktv-1.0.0.gem
+    $ gem install hktv

 ## Prerequisite